detroitledger/gnl-graphql/README.md

 We use the `config` package to manage our configurations.
 See `config/default.toml`.

-Due to the idiosyncratic nature of its configuration, if you want to run the `sequelize` command-line utility (for example, to run a migration), you need to duplicate configuration settings from the `config` system into `src/db/config.json`.

 ## Set up databases

 Create a postgres db that matches the info in `config/default.toml` or alternatively set up your